top of page

 Verse 33: But a certain Samaritan, as he journeyed, came where he was.
 And when he saw him, he had compassion.

-Christ is presently on a journey.
-He is actively leading the Church, which has been in the wilderness for the past 2000 years (that is, 40 Jubilees).
-As he leads us, he does not walk around or dodge any of those whom his Father gives to him for help along the way (Jn.
-6:37).
-It’s a journey of devotion and obedience to his God and Father.
+Christ is currently on a journey, leading the Church, which has been in the wilderness for the past 2000 years (that is, 40 Jubilees).
+As he leads us, he does not avoid or ignore those whom his Father sends to him for help along the way (John 6:37).
+This journey is characterized by devotion and obedience to his God and Father.
+Refer to the study document 'Who is God?'

-Remember, the Jews accused Christ of being a Samaritan because he did not accept the traditions of the Pharisees (Jn.
-8:48).
-He wasn’t recognised by the people of his day (Mat.
-16:13-14).
-What he taught and how he lived was foreign to them.
-Jesus taught we are to love all people from all nations equally.
+It's important to remember that the Jews accused Christ of being a Samaritan because he did not adhere to the traditions of the Pharisees (John 8:48).
+He was not recognized by the people of his time (Matthew 16:13-14).
+What he taught and how he lived was unfamiliar to them.
+Jesus taught that we are to love all people from all nations equally.

 We learn that Christ is compassionate towards us and can sympathise with our weaknesses.